solarvenom/kettled.py/README.md

 user@pc$ kettled add
 🫖 Please enter event name: readme_event
 🫖 Please enter event scheduled date: 2024-11-05 10:17:57.587410
+🫖 Please enter event recurrency (Will default to 'not_recurring' if not provided):
+🫖 Please enter event fallback directive (Will default to 'execute_as_soon_as_possible' if not provided):
 🫖 Please enter event callback: print('this is a callback function')
 ```